-Now available in the store: The LED Matrix 3x3.
+Now available in the store: With GPS, Without GPS.

-We started selling this product at Maker FAire Tokyo 2014 and it is now available in our online shop!
+We showed a demo of this clock at Maker Faire Tokyo 2014 and it is now available in our online shop!

 Additional information here.

 We visited NXP’s Tokyo office yesterday and met up with Okano-san and Azechi-san.
 We had met them previously at Maker Faire Tokyo, and mentioned that we were looking into developing a kit using NXP’s ARM Cortex microcontrollers.

 We went to their office to show them our new VFD clock board: VFD Modular Clock IV-18 SMT mbed Edition.
 This clock is a new experiment for us, a new non-solder kit where all the parts are pre-assembled SMT parts, but the enclosure comes as a kit, so that some assembly is still required.